 Maafushi has quite a few guesthouses that cater to the increasing numbers of tourists arriving in the Maldives on a low budget vacation.
 The Sting Ray is one of them; comfortable, chic, yet affordable, the guest house is right by the beautiful white sandy beach on the north east corner.
 Prices range from 30 United States Dollars off season, but can go up to as high as 70 dollars in the peak season.

 The first guest house that was granted license to operate on a local island is the WhiteShell Beach Inn, in January 2010.
 It has proven itself as a great success, and several others like the Island Cottage, Summer Villa Guest House, Kaani Beach Hotel, Fazaa Inn, Maafushi inn and Holiday Lodge have sprung up.

 These inns and hotels have comfy rooms packed with amenities like air conditioning, satellite television, wireless internet, mini bars and hot showers; and have entertainment options like karaoke and a library for those who love to relax with words.
-The only downside of Maafushi is that alcohol is unavailable on the island, but is easily remedied by taking a five minute boat trip to the nearby resorts to quench a particular thirst.
+Alcohol is unavailable on the island, but is easily remedied by taking a five minute boat trip to the nearby floating bar or resorts to quench a particular thirst.